SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

         autoFactory = Choreo.createAutoFactory(
-            driveSubsystem::getPose, // A function that returns the current robot pose driveSubsystem::followTrajectory, // The drive subsystem trajectory follower (1) () -> true, // If alliance flipping should be enabled (2)
-            driveSubsystem, // The drive subsystem
+            driveSubsystem::getPose, // A function that returns the current robot pose driveSubsystem::followTrajectory, // The drive subsystem trajectory follower (1) driveSubsystem::resetOdometry // A function that resets the current robot pose to the provided Pose2d () -> true, // If alliance flipping should be enabled (2) driveSubsystem, // The drive subsystem
             new AutoBindings() // An empty AutoBindings object (3)